You have been looking for them, now you have them - Tear Bear Instructions. Scrapbookers everywhere are going crazy for tear bears and other animals.

 .
 This book offers 25 full size patterns of characters like bears, ducks and bunnies.
 It also includes patterns for a train engine, a covered wagon and more!

 You will be using your selected pattern as a guide for transferring the bear shape onto your Mulberry paper.

 After selecting your bear pattern, cut the bear's body apart, that is each body part will be a separate piece.

 When selecting glue for your project, you will need to choose glue that is appropriate for the thickness of the paper you are using.
 If you are using heavy Mulberry paper, you can pretty much use any type of glue and be safe.
 However, if you are using a very thin or lightweight paper, the glue will need to be chosen carefully to ensure that it won’t show when dry.
-Rub on
+Rub on glue dots

 are preferred as these are lightweight and add dimension to your tear bear.
 If you do not want to add dimension, try using a glue stick

 .
 I love using adhesives that are not messy.

 To create your tear bear, you will begin by tracing around your bear pattern with chalk on the paper.
 Make sure that you leave an edge of between ½ to ¾ inches around the pattern’s edge.
 This will give you room to tear your shape and fluff up the edges.